- This event has passed.

 - Ways to create more equitable systems in schools to help our nation’s EL students

-PreK-12 teachers and school and district leaders will benefit from attending this event.
-There will be time to get your questions answered after the presentation.
+PreK-12 teachers and school and district leaders will benefit from watching this recorded session.

 About the Presenters